paolamgarrido/Lexical-Analysis-/README.md

 In conclusion, despite the constant time complexity of the base cases and initialization, the recursive case dominates the overall time complexity, resulting in a linear time complexity of O(n).

+### Regular Expression

+On the other hand, the time complexity of our Regular Expression program in Python can be broken down as follows:

+- The first step of checking the length of the input string takes constant time, O(1), since it's a simple lookup operation.

+- Iterating through each character in the input string takes linear time with respect to the length of the input string, O(n).

+- Meanwhile, checking for prohibited sequences, since the number of prohibited sequences is fixed, has constant time complexity, O(1).

+Now, let’s assume that for an input string of length k, T(k) = O(k), k is a non-negative integer.
+Therefore, the overall time complexity for an input string of length k + 1 is expressed as O(1) + O(k) + O(1) = O(k + 1).

+In conclusion, as demonstrated by the principle of mathematical induction, the time complexity of the code for an input string of length n is O(n).

+### Conclusion

 ## References
 Sipser, M. (2013).
 Introduction to the Theory of Computation.
 En SIGACT news (Vol. 3, pp. 35-37, 64-66).
 Cengage Learning. http://debracollege.dspaces.org/bitstream/123456789/671/1/Introduction%20to%20the%20Theory%20of%20Computation_2013%20Sipser.pdf